 Interpretation: The number of cases carried should be smaller when youth receive counseling or other intensive services, and the worker's travel time or geographic area is extensive, than when a worker is providing primarily follow-up contact and less intensive, more centralized services.

-Examples: Factors that may be considered when determining employee workloads include, but are not limited to:

-case complexity, special needs, and circumstances;

-age and population characteristics, including ethnic and cultural factors;
+Examples: Factors that may be considered when determining employee workloads include, but are not limited to: (a) the qualifications, competencies, and experience of the worker, including the level of supervision needed; (b) the work and time required to accomplish assigned tasks and job responsibilities; (c) case complexity, special needs, and circumstances; (d) age and population characteristics, including ethnic and cultural factors; (e) case status and progress toward achievement of desired outcomes; and (f) service volume, accounting for youth that have higher service needs.

-the qualifications, competencies, and experience of the worker, including the level of supervision needed;

-the work and time required to accomplish assigned tasks and job responsibilities;

-case status, and progress toward achievement of desired outcomes; and

-service volume.

 YIL 3: Intake and Assessment